 - Repeat the step above in your work area on all doors and drawers.
 You can sand both sides of the doors and also the drawers.
 Do not use orbital as it will be too powerful.

-- Using your t-shirt rag remove all dust and debris on cabinets, cabinets faces, trim, floor boards, and drawers that was left over from sanding.
-Be sure to also sweep out your kitchen as well as your work space.
+- Using your t-shirt rag remove all dust and debris on cabinets, cabinet faces, trim, floorboards, and drawers that were left over from sanding.
+Be sure to also sweep out your kitchen as well as your workspace.
 Remember – a clean space is a happy space.

 Step 7: First Coat of Paint to Cabinet Bodies

-- Be sure to let your first coat of paint fully dry to manufacturer’s directions.
+- Let your first coat of paint fully dry according to the manufacturer’s directions.
 This can take up to 24 hours.
 Best to let it fully dry overnight before applying a second coat.

 Step 8: First Coat of Paint to Doors and Drawers

-- Time to spray the first coat of paint to the back of your doors and drawers.
+- Time to spray the first coat of paint on the back of your doors and drawers.
 Be sure to apply the same steps as previously mentioned when priming.
-Only difference is you are using the Benjamin Moore Advanced instead of primer.
-Spray the same way as you did primer, be sure to start with widest doors first, and adjust the doors and crate as needed when the doors start to get skinnier.
+The only difference is you are using the Benjamin Moore Advanced instead of primer.
+Spray the same way as you did primer, be sure to start with the widest doors first, and adjust the doors and crate as needed when the doors start to get skinnier.
 Don’t forget the backs of your drawers.
-If you were not able to detach from drawer go ahead roll them as previously directed with Benjamin Moore Advanced.
+If you were not able to detach them from the drawer go ahead and roll them as previously directed with Benjamin Moore Advanced.

-- Be very careful when transporting to drying area.
-Be sure not to touch fresh paint and not to disturb while drying.
-Full dry time is 24 hours.
+- Be very careful when transporting to the drying area.
+Be sure not to touch fresh paint and not to disturb it while drying.
+The full dry time is 24 hours.
 Best to let dry overnight before flipping to do the fronts.

 Step 9: Sand First Coat of Cabinet Bodies

-- Using t-shirt rag remove any leftover dust or debris from the surface.
-Also sweep the kitchen floor to ensure a cleaning painting area.
+- Using a t-shirt rag remove any leftover dust or debris from the surface.
+Also, sweep the kitchen floor to ensure a cleaning painting area.

 Step 10: Second Coat of Paint to Cabinet Bodies

-- Remove your paint brush, tray, bucket, and rollers from the air tight bag.
+- Remove your paintbrush, tray, bucket, and rollers from the air-tight bag.
 Stir paint with a wood stick.
-Fill tray and bucket with Benjamin Moore Advanced.
-Apply a second coat of paint to all cabinet bases, trim, and floor boards the same way you applied the first coat.
+Fill the tray and bucket with Benjamin Moore Advanced.
+Apply a second coat of paint to all cabinet bases, trim, and floorboards the same way you applied the first coat.

 - Let fully dry for 24 hours.
 Depending on color you may only need two coats of paint.
 Place brush, roller, paint tray, and paint bucket back in an airtight bag.
 If only two coats are necessary you can go ahead and clean anything you will not need to use on your doors and drawers.